-Dear , This letter is to inform you that your child, who is registered at School is being referred to the Special Education Identification, Placement and Review Committee to consider your child's educational needs.
+This letter is to inform you that your child, \\\\\\ who is registered at \\\\\\ School is being referred to the Special Education Identification, Placement and Review Committee to consider your child's educational

 We recommend your attendance at the meeting to confer with the committee.
+The meeting will be held at:

+Location:

+Time:

+Date:

-The meeting will be held at: Location: Time: Date: Date send to Parent / Guardian Signature of Principal You are asked to complete the bottom portion of this form and return the yellow copy to the school by: Date It is my intention to attend the meeting concerning my child.
-Pupil's Name: YES □ NO Date: Signature of Parent / Guardian White: Board Copy Yellow: Return to School Pink: Parent / Guardian Copy
+Date send to Parent / Guardian Signature of Principal

+You are asked to complete the bottom portion of this form and return the school by: yellow copy to the

+It is my intention to attend the meeting concerning my child.

+Pupil's Name: YES 🗆 NO

+Date:

+Signature of Parent / Guardia an

+White: Board Copy Yellow: Return to School Pink: Parent / ( Guardian Copy